• Skip to main content

 5 from 1 vote

 Eating your leafy greens has never been more delicious–or easy!
-Bacon adds an extra punch of flavor to the turnip and mustard greens in this Easy Braised Greens recipe that is both healthy and comforting!
+Bacon adds a punch of flavor to the turnip and mustard greens in this Easy Braised Southern Greens recipe that is healthy and comforting like my Black-Eyed Pea Soup!
+Serve with my Shrimp and Crab Seafood Casserole for a lovely Southern-style meal!

 Braised Southern Greens in oval serving bowl with serving spoon on light blue background.

-Being from Wisconsin, I had never made or eaten Southern-style greens before moving to Tennessee.
-So, the first time I had to cook Southern-style greens for a personal chef client, I was pretty befuddled.
+Being from Wisconsin, I had never made or eaten Southern-style braised greens or other Southern-style dishes like Fried Cabbage with Bacon before moving to Tennessee.
+So, I was pretty befuddled the first time I had to cook Southern-style greens for a personal chef client.

 • Keep it simple.